 The pap smear was invented in 1943 but was only introduced into mainstream medical practice 15 years later.
 This test is meant to detect precancerous cells that may go on to cause cervical cancer in women.
 Pap smears are usually done as part of yearly physicals to ensure a woman’s health is in top condition as they go through life.
-Misdiagnosis of cervical cancer by misinterpreting or delaying results can be grounds for an Indiana medical malpractice lawsuit as this puts the lives of innocent women in danger.
+Misdiagnosis of cervical cancer by misinterpreting or delaying results can be grounds for a medical malpractice lawsuit as this puts the lives of innocent women in danger.

 Cervical cancer occurs in about 1 of 1500 precancerous cases.
 That being said, there is a possibility that it is under diagnosed due to statistics pointing to the fact that up to 15 percent of all pap smears are misread.